marko-knoebl/slides/sections/git/14-commits-and-branches-en.md

 The evolution of a codebase is represented by a sequence / tree of commits

-Sometimes the term _commit_ also refers to the transition from one snapshot to the next
+Sometimes the term _commit_ also refers to the transition / change from one snapshot to the next

 ## Commits